 ProShares UltraPro Short QQQ ETF (NASDAQ:SQQQ) is a leveraged (3x) ETF that inversely tracks the Nasdaq 100 index.
-The ETF gained serious popularity amongst investors during the market crash in March earlier this year.
+The ETF gained serious popularity amongst investors during the market crash in March 2020.
 It is important to understand the instrumental purpose of certain ETF’s before looking to invest.
 The SQQQ is a highly risky tool for day-traders and speculators, designed to short the US market over short periods of time, in this case the Nasdaq 100.
 The inverse 3x leverage on this ETF means it will reflect a skewed inverse relationship with the Nasdaq index, which is seen to have a negative relationship with time (on average).
-Lets breakdown understanding the ETF and why people are looking at SQQQ for a potential second market crash.
+Lets breakdown understanding the ETF and why people are looking at SQQQ for a potential downturn in the market.

 Understanding SQQQ’s main function for investors

 At its most basic level, the SQQQ ETF is designed to give speculators and day traders a way to capitalise when they suspect the US market to correct or fall.
 The 3x leveraged inverse relationship simply means day by day, when the NASDAQ 100 index decreases by 10% – SQQQ will gain 30% and vice versa.
 Proshares discloses that the main function for SQQQ is to be traded over short periods of time (intraday).

 For example, if we look at the performance of SQQQ over the past 3 years, we can see it has lost 96.48% of its value.
 However, if we look at the 1 month performance between February and March last year, SQQQ gained roughly 78%.
 Hence providing speculators and day traders with great returns whilst the market went into free fall.